 - Improved Backup Capability: The Server Engine includes access to the VSS Writer, as well as a free license for the Backup Agent.

-The Vx Server Engine uses the same core database engine as the normal ("mainline") Server Engine, but it uses a different licensing model.
+The Zen Cloud Server Engine uses the same core database engine as the normal ("mainline") Server Engine, but it uses a different licensing model.
 The differences in the licensing models are shown here: